Order by request

 In this webinar we will introduce you to the installation and application of Add-Ins into EViews.
 Different Add-In's for the automatic ARIMA-model selection and the predictions for VAR-models are demonstrated.
 Go to Article...

 EViews Software Updates & Patches

 EViews offers a wide range of free minor updates and patches for their software.
-Those are available for the versions 7, 8 and the current version 9 of the software.
+Those are available for the older versions of the software.
 Furthermore you can download several whitepapers, data and third party data interfaces.

 Functions of the Software EViews

 New Features in EViews 13: